 Fire hazard mitigation and risk reduction policies can be developed and implemented in a variety of ways.
 While the safety element is the primary general plan element where wildfire hazards must be addressed by law, other elements, such as land use, circulation, housing, conservation, or open space may also be appropriate for identifying complementary policies and programs.
-For example, GC § 65564 requires that every local open-space plan contain an "action program consisting of specific programs which the legislative body intends to pursue in implementing its open-space plan."
+For example, GC § 65564 requires that every local open-space plan contain an "action program consisting of specific programs which the legislative body intends to pursue in implementing its openspace plan."
 Fire mitigation policies could be implemented through this action program with regards to fuel break/fuel reduction programs within designated open-space areas.
 Additionally, GC § 65910 requires each city and county to "prepare and adopt an open-space zoning ordinance consistent with the local open-space plan."
-Table 5 provides a crosswalk between various fire-hazard planning topics and the required general plan elements.
+Table 4 provides a crosswalk between various fire-hazard planning topics and the required general plan elements.
 More detailed examples are also provided in the next section.

 Development of goals, policies, objectives, and implementation measures addressing fire hazards should be coordinated with climate vulnerability and adaptation requirements for the safety element.
 Similarly, coordination and integration of the policy development process with the LHMP, CWPP, or other related plans is also appropriate and encouraged.
-For more detailed guidance on the development of safety element policies and implementation measures, including incorporation of LHMPs or other plans by reference into the general plan, see OPR's General Plan Guidelines.

-Finally, GC § 65302(g)(6) requires that wildfire, flood, and climate adaptation portions of the safety element be regularly reviewed and updated at least every eight years to account for new information relating to flood and fire hazards and climate adaptation and resiliency strategies that was not available during the previous revision of the safety element.
+For more detailed guidance refer to OPR's General Plan Guidelines.
+Finally, GC § 65302(g)(5) requires that the wildfire, flood, and climate adaptation portions of the safety element be regularly reviewed and updated at least every eight years to identify new information and resiliency strategies that was not available during the previous revision of the safety element.